MasonN808/personal_website/index.md

 My research interests lie in reinforcement learning, machine learning, AI safety, and applications to robotics.

-I recently graduated from Marist College, majoring in applied mathematics and data science with a minor in computer science!

 Fun Fact: My Erd&ouml;s number will be 4

 <!-- ### Inline styles and components